Why I Don't Buy Trader Joe's Soaps Right Now

 Ingredients: Sodium Palmitate, Sodium Palm Kernelate, Water, Glycerin, Essence of Oatmeal, Oatmeal Flakes, Honey, Sodium Chloride, Pentasodium Pentetate.

-(In case you're wondering "where's the lye?" -- let me explain.
-"Sodium Palmitate" means "Palm Oil that's been mixed with Sodium Hydroxide (lye) and is now soap."
+(In case you're wondering "where's the sodium hydroxide?" -- let me explain.
+"Sodium Palmitate" means "Palm Oil that's been mixed with Sodium Hydroxide and is now soap."
 Similarly, "Sodium Palm Kernelate" means "Palm Kernel Oil that's been mixed with Sodium Hydroxide and made into soap."
 So it's actually there, it's just listed differently.)

 Of all these ingredients, the only potentially irritating ingredient is Pentasodium Pentetate.
 According to the “Final report on the safety assessment of pentasodium pentetate and pentetic acid as used in cosmetics,” published in the 2008 International Journal of Toxicology, “Pentasodium Pentetate is nonirritating to moderately irritating…” Also, “Pentasodium Pentetate [applied] to shaved and abraded rabbit skin produced moderate erythema after the first week and throughout the study, but no systemic toxicity.”
 WHAT THIS MEANS is they tested it on rabbits by shaving and scraping the rabbits’ skins, then applying the diluted chemical, and a week later the rabbits developed skin redness from inflammation or infection (erythema), and it didn’t go away but lasted the entire four weeks of the study, but it didn't kill them.
 (See references.)